Three months on, fruitless CEO search overshadows Sanofi

 SEVERANCE QUESTIONS

 It has not been all bad news for post-Viehbacher Sanofi.
-Last week, U.S. health regulators accepted its application to review a potent cholesterol drug on a priority basis, potentially giving it the upper hand in a fierce race to market with Amgen.
+Last week, U.S. health regulators accepted its application to review a potent cholesterol drug on a priority basis, potentially giving it the upper hand in a fierce race to market with Amgen (AMGN.O).

 And Sanofi's shares, down about 1.7 percent at 82 euros since the sacking and the poor third-quarter figures, have recovered most of the losses suffered after the initial shock.